Google Alerts Alternative: Better Web Monitoring for 2026

 Back to Google Alerts and Google Reader

 Sending 14 billion dollars to publishers doesn’t happen by accident.
-It took consistent, systematic work to achieve what Google did with the News.
+It took consistent, systematic work to achieve what Google did with news.
 Not only have they managed to become the source of truth for a lot of people, but they managed to make a hefty profit while at it too.
 But not without affecting the way the news looks.

 Ryan Holiday, in his bestselling book, Trust Me, I’m Lying: Confessions of a Media Manipulator observes: